COVID-19 pandemic in Pakistan

-The COVID-19 pandemic in Pakistan is part of the ongoing pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Pakistan is part of the pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Pakistan on 26 February 2020, when two cases were recorded (a student in Karachi who had just returned from Iran and another person in the Islamabad Capital Territory).
 On 18 March 2020, cases had been registered in all four provinces, the two autonomous territories, and Islamabad Capital Territory, and by 17 June, each district in Pakistan had recorded at least one confirmed case of COVID-19.

 Despite being the world's 5th-most-populous country, Pakistan only has so far recorded the world's 29th-highest death toll (at approximately 23,087) and 29th-highest number of confirmed cases (at approximately 1,011,708).
 However, these figures do not include undercounting of COVID-19 infections in the country.

 Pakistan so far has experienced three different waves of COVID-19.
 The nation's first wave of COVID-19 began in late May 2020, peaked in mid-June when daily new confirmed case numbers and daily new death numbers reached high points, then ended in mid-July.
 The first wave was marked by a low death rate, and passed very suddenly as case and death rates began to drop very quickly after peaking.
 After the first wave, Pakistan's COVID-19 situation subsided daily new death numbers and testing positivity rates in the country stabilized at low levels.
 Cases and deaths began rising again, though, in early November 2020, culminating in the country's second wave.
 This wave was low in its intensity, mainly affected the southern province of Sindh, and peaked in mid-December 2020.
 The country's third wave began in mid-March 2021, when testing positivity rates, and daily new confirmed cases and deaths began to skyrocket.
 The third wave mainly affected the provinces of Punjab and Khyber Pakhtunkhwa.
 This wave peaked in late April 2021, and since then, positivity rates, daily new case numbers, and daily new death numbers have been falling.